noobprogrammer9527/Hello-World/README.md

 # Hello-World
-This repository is my very first repository for study.
+This repository is my very first one for study.